hallie-marshall/ecommerce-kmeans-clustering/README.md

    Recommendation: Encourage continued engagement by offering loyalty rewards.

 2. **ENCOURAGE:** Customers in this segment have made recent purchases but at a low frequency and with a low annual spend.
 They may still be exploring the brand or need a nudge to purchase more regularly.
-   Recommendation: Incentivize their next purchase by offering a discount for a limited-time period.
+   Recommendation: Incentivize their next purchase by offering a discount for a limited time period.

 3. **EXCITE:** These customers haven't purchased recently, shop infrequently, and have a moderate annual spend.
 They may need a renewed reason to engage with the brand.
    Recommendation: Use urgency-based incentives, like flash sales, to prompt re-engagement.

 4. **UPSELL:** These customers have made recent purchases at a moderate frequency and demonstrate high annual spending.
 They're engaged but could be encouraged to spend more per transaction.
    Recommendation: Suggest complementary or premium products to increase their order value.
 Offer add-ons or subscriptions to enhance their purchase value and frequency.

-5. **RE-ENGAGE:** This segment consists of customers who made purchases a long time ago, with low frequency and low annual spend.
+5. **RE-ENGAGE:** This segment consists of customers who made purchases a long time in the past, with low frequency and low annual spend.
 They may be at risk of churn and need a reason to return.
    Recommendation: Communicate during key events when they may be more likely to re-engage through an additional purchase.

 6. **REWARD:** These customers are the most engaged, with very recent and frequent purchases and the highest annual spend.
 They represent the brand's most valuable and loyal customers.